fedberry/fedberry/README.md

 No root user password (or users) are set by default.
 After the initial OS boot, please set the timezone, root password and create users when prompted at initial setup.

 ####Minimal release image
-To facilitate optional headless support, a root user password is already set.
+To facilitate optional [headless](https://github.com/fedberry/fedberry-headless) mode support, a root user password is already set (see below).
 After the initial OS boot, please set the timezone, root password and create users when prompted at initial setup.
 If you choose not to change the root user password using initial-setup (eg. you initially boot using headless mode), then you will be prompted to change it at first login.

 ####Barebone release image
 To facilitate default headless support, a root user password is already set.
 You will be prompted to change your root password when you first login.